 So, this process replaces the traditional workflow where a pathologist inspects each tissue on a glass and makes notes and final conclusions.

 Even though digital scanners were introduced 20 years ago, back then they were very primitive in comparison to today’s modern scanners.

-Technically speaking, the process of capturing images with modern scanners consists of placing glasses into the scanner.
-Then, the scanner identifies certain key points on the tissue and scans it piece by piece.
+Technically speaking, the process of capturing images with modern scanners consists of placing glasses into the scanner, scanners then identifying certain key points on the tissue and afterwards scanning it piece by piece.